echoreader/echoreader.github.io/contents/how-long-does-it-take-to-learn-artificial-intelligence.md

 This initial phase is about building your toolkit.
 You can't build a house without a foundation, and you can't build AI models without these core skills.

-*   **Python Programming:** This is non-negotiable.
+*   <a href="{{ '/how-many-days-to-learn-python-language/' | absolute_url }}"><b>Python Programming</b></a>: This is non-negotiable.
 Python is the lingua franca of AI.
 Focus on basics, then libraries like NumPy, Pandas, and Matplotlib.
 With consistent effort, you can become proficient enough for data manipulation in about **2-3 months**.
 *   **Essential Mathematics:** Don't let this scare you.
 You don't need a PhD, but a conceptual understanding is crucial.
     *   **Linear Algebra:** (Vectors, Matrices) - The skeleton of data.
     *   **Calculus:** (Derivatives, Gradients) - The engine of **machine learning** optimization.